2022 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at Shaw Keller LLP

-Partner at Shaw Keller LLP specializing in intellectual property litigation.
+Partner at Shaw Keller LLP focusing on intellectual property litigation.

 Kevin F. Brady